camouflagedName/GoPursue_prototype/README.md

 # README

-This is a protoytpe of a career exploration app.
-The app is stable and is currently beyond an MVP state as the list of features continue to grow or are in development.
+This is a protoytpe of a career exploration app built for Uncover Education.
+The app is currently stable with no major bugs or issues present.

 ### TL;DR
 A career exploration app equivalent to a dating app such as Bumble or Tinder.